Call from senior Call from senior

 • Discover online events and activities.
 Meetup is an online platform where people with similar interests meet virtually.
 In response to government guidelines, many meetings on the platform are now hosted via Zoom.
 Visit Meetup.com to see if there are any local events that interest you.

-Another way to stave off loneliness and boredom during social distancing is to find other ways to do the things you enjoy.
+Another way to stave off loneliness and boredom is to find other ways to do the things you enjoy.

 • Attend virtual religious services.
 If you attend worship services, find out if services are available to stream online.